marian-nmt/marian-examples/training-basics-spm/README.md

 In this section we repeat the content from the above `run-me.sh` script with explanations.
 You should be able to copy and paste the commands and follow through all the steps.

 We assume you are running these commands from the examples directory of the main Marian directory tree `marian/examples/training-basics-spm` and that the Marian binaries have been compiled in `marian/build`.
-The localization of the Marian binary relatively to the current directory is therefore `../../build/marian`.
+The localization of the Marian binary relative to the current directory is therefore `../../build/marian`.

 ### Preparing the test and validation sets